alexamies/chinesenotes.com/e2etest/README.md

 ```

 The output will give the location of the URL that AJAX requests will be sent.
-You can test it withe the command
+You can test it with the command

 ```shell
 curl $URL/find/?query=你好